Skip to Content

 via Instagram: @lifeofbayley

-The result of crossing a Shih Tzu with a Beagle is the elegant and graceful Bea-Tzu.
-They are popular due to their smarts, mild demeanors and lovely personalities.
-It’s actually difficult to pick out the flaws with this Beagle mix.
+The pleasant result of crossing a Shih Tzu with a Beagle is the elegant and graceful Bea-Tzu.
+They’re a very popular dog due to their smarts, mild demeanors and lovely personalities.
+It’s actually difficult to pick out any flaws with this Beagle mix.

 However, Bea-Tzus can be a little protective by nature, which means they can be solid small watchdogs.
 They’re best as companion dogs for single owners or small families, though it’s not a deal-breaker for large families.